We want to get healthy again, but it sometimes seems as though we’re being sabotaged at every turn.

-Create a Healthier Body by Training Your Mind First
+Get Healthy by Training Your Mind First

 Human beings are masters of unconscious self-sabotage.
-But the good news is, when we make up our minds about something we can accomplish anything.
+But the good news is, when we make up our minds about something, we can accomplish anything.

-When you realize that health is the foundation upon which all good things are built (I mean, when you fully realize it – when you decide that excellent health is your number-one priority, and you mean it), then it’s a matter of action steps and time before you will be healthier than you have ever been before!
+When you realize that health is the foundation upon which all good things are built (I mean, when you fully realize it – when you decide that excellent health is your number-one priority, and you mean it), then it’s a matter of action steps and time before you will be healthier than you have ever been before.

-Put the power of your unconscious mind to work for you, even while you sleep!
-When your unconscious mind knows that your conscious mind is serious about something, it lends a helping hand!
+Put the power of your unconscious mind to work for you, even while you sleep.
+When your unconscious mind knows that your conscious mind is serious about something, it lends a helping hand.

 After you wake up in the morning and before you go to bed at night, close your eyes and allow your breath to go slow and deep.
-Visualize yourself in your mind’s eye as the picture of perfect health, then feel how it will feel to be super strong and energized.
+Visualize yourself in your mind’s eye as the picture of perfect health, then feel how it will feel to get healthy – to be super strong and energized.

 3. Read Inspirational Materials

-“external events are symptomatic of internal habits”
+External events are symptomatic of internal habits”

-4. Make Friends with Super Healthy People
+4. Make Friends with Other People Who Like to Get Healthy

 People either enhance your energy or they drain it.
 Period.
-Surround yourself with new friends who have amazing habits of self-care!
+Surround yourself with new friends who have amazing habits of self-care.

 Many people, when they feel motivated enough to try to change their health will generally start by trying to address their external self.

 However, rearranging bricks on a fundamentally shaky foundation will never make for a lasting house.
 If we don’t look at the core – the internal – the external shifts will likely be fleeting.